karlarum/nodejs-ecommerce-store/README.md

 To start the application, ensure you have Node.js installed, then run `npm install` to install dependencies followed by `npm start` to launch the development server.
 Open your browser to `http://localhost:3000` to view the application homepage and begin exploring the product catalog.

-My purpose for developing this software was to gain hands-on experience with modern web development frameworks, learn session management, implement form validation, and understand the architecture of e-commerce applications.
-This project helped me understand server-side JavaScript, template engines, and responsive web design principles.

 [Software Demo Video](https://youtu.be/YD-LfThE85s)

 # Web Pages